-- PhD in Epidemiology and Preventive Medicine from University of Maryland, College Park, MD
+- PhD in Epidemiology and Preventive Medicine from University of Maryland School of Medicine, Baltimore, MD

-- MPH in Epidemiology from Johns Hopkins University, Baltimore, MD
+- MPH in Epidemiology from Johns Hopkins University School of Hygiene and Public Health, Baltimore, MD

 Research InterestsPopulation Health, HIV/AIDS, Hepatitis C Virus, Global Health, Public Health Surveillance, Epidemiologic Methods, Data Visualization and Data Science, Health Disparities, Implementation Science, Comparative Effectiveness, Clinical Research